-The IC Dedicated Support Software consists of the Boot ROM Software being executed after each reset of the TOE.
+The IC Dedicated Support Software consists of two parts: the Boot ROM Software being executed after each reset of the TOE and the Mifare Operating System.

-The EEPROM part of the TOE provides a platform for applications requiring non-volatile data storage, including smart cards and portable data banks.
+The EEPROM part of the TOE provides a platform for applications requiring non-volatile data storage, including smart cards, portable data banks and passport applications.
 Several security features independently implemented in hardware or controlled by software will be provided to ensure proper operations and integrity and confidentiality of stored data.
 This includes for example measures for memory protection and sensors to allow operations only under specified conditions.